 Hist.: OYA 1-2011(Temp), f. & cert. ef.
 6-14-11 thru 12-1-11; OYA 4-2011, f.
 9-7-11, cert. ef.
-9-9-11; OYA 1-2015, f. & cert. ef.
-2-19-15
+9-9-11

-OMHP Recertification
+QMHP Recertification

-(1) A QMHP certification issued under these rules is subject to renewal every two years for unlicensed practitioners, and no longer than every two years for licensed practitioners.
+(1) A QMHP certification issued under these rules is subject to renewal every two years.

-(a) A QMHP certification of an unlicensed practitioner will expire on September 30.
+(a) All QMHP certifications will expire on September 30.
 The issuance date of the certified person's first certification will determine if the certification expires on an odd or even year.
 Certifications issued in odd-numbered years expire in the next odd-numbered year, and certifications issued in even-numbered years expire in the next even-numbered year.